cisco-sso/kdk/README.md

 kdk update
 ```

-## Saving State between Resetting your KDK Enviroment
+## Saving State between Resetting your KDK Environment

 The KDK is meant to be ephemeral.
-You should be able to `kdk destroy && kdk ssh` whenever you need to reset your enviroment.
+You should be able to `kdk destroy && kdk ssh` whenever you need to reset your environment.
 Resetting should be done often, because over time your environment will diverge from original state as you use it.

 Here are a few approaches for saving state in between resets.

-### Customing your `.bash_profile`
+### Customizing your `.bash_profile`

 The KDK default [dotfiles](https://github.com/cisco-sso/yadm-dotfiles) includes a default [`.bash_profile`](https://github.com/cisco-sso/yadm-dotfiles/blob/master/.bash_profile#L103) that will search for additional bash profiles in a few pre-defined locations.
 If files in any of these locations exist, they will be sourced automatically.